+- 5. Turn control knob to PILOT/IGN and press in.
 Note: You may be running this heater for the first time after hooking up to gas supply.
-If so, the control knob may need to be pressed in for 30 seconds or more.
-This will allow air to bleed from the gas system.

-- If control knob does not pop up when released, contact a qualified service person or gas supplier for repairs. - 6.
+If so, you may need to press in control knob for 30 seconds or more.
+This will allow air to bleed from the gas system. - If control knob does not pop up when released, contact a qualified service person or gas supplier for repairs. - 6.
 With control knob pressed in, push down and release ignitor button.
 This will light pilot.
 The pilot is attached to the front of burner.
 If needed, keep pressing ignitor button until pilot lights.